 Please also see the Frequently Asked Questions section at the bottom of this page.

-The CDRC Masters Research Dissertation Programme is organised by Guy Lansley (UCL), Paul Longley (UCL) and Keith Dugmore (Demographics Users Group) and has been supported by over 25 companies and the Demographics User Group (now the Data Analysts User Group) since it was introduced in 2012.
+The CDRC Masters Research Dissertation Programme is organised by Guy Lansley (UCL), Paul Longley (UCL) and Keith Dugmore (Data Analysts User Group) and has been supported by over 25 companies and the Demographics User Group (now the Data Analysts User Group) since it was introduced in 2012.

 The programme supports the ESRC’s aim of developing its engagement between academia and the private sector, particularly in the field of large data sets.
-The scheme provides a unique and invaluable opportunity for Masters students to work on large commercial datasets which would otherwise be unobtainable or extremely costly.
+For businesses, it is an invaluable opportunity to take advantage of the data science skills offered by Masters students and a possible bridge toward collaborations with academia.
+For students, the scheme provides a unique and invaluable opportunity for Masters students to work on large commercial datasets which would otherwise be unobtainable or extremely costly.
 It also provides opportunities to conduct research on real-world problems faced by large businesses.
 Consequently, the programme has had positive implications for graduate recruitment.
 Most of the students from previous years of the programme immediately went on to work in the data industry (some at their sponsor companies).
-In addition, 10 students have joined the CDRC as research students – some of which are pursuing PhDs with the support of their original sponsors from the dissertation programme.
+In addition, a number of them have joined the CDRC to undertake postgraduate research – some of which are pursuing PhDs with the support of their original sponsors from the dissertation programme.

 Below are some slides which give broad details about the programme.